When You’re Ready To Take Your Game To The Next Level…

 Teaching Camp Or Recruiting Camp?

 This is a great question.
 Usually my first answer to this is if you’re hedging, if you’re not sure you should go to a teaching camp or a recruiting camp, most likely you should go to a teaching camp.
 If you think your goalie needs that then they need to be working on technique and working on proper movement to the ball, because there are a thousand other goalies out there who are trying to get seen.
 So we want to get that technique up and running.

 Coach Edwards’ Private Lacrosse Goalie Camps

 I’m now starting this year some private camps.
 I do not run mass camps.
 I run private camps.
 More like private consulting, because I find that’s the best way I can really teach a goalie.
 In two days I can totally overhaul a goalie.
-So instead of spending $720 plus travel and expenses and things like that, people come to me and we can overhaul you in two days.
+So instead of spending $720 plus travel and expenses and things like that, people hire me to finally get the real coaching they need.
 Plain and simple.
 So we’ll get into that later.

 The Issue With A Lot Of Teaching Camps

 For now, in terms of teaching camps, there’s a lot out there.
 My only problem with a lot of the camps that are out there is they really rehash basically the same stuff, or they put a different spin on the same stuff.
 And that really bugs me.
 I see a lot of video footage from kids at goalie camps, from some pretty prominent names, and I’m just kind of shocked that nobody’s in the goalie’s ear working on technique.

 What I usually see is a goalie getting shot at with a tennis ball machine, and that’s kind of fun.
 Or I see some high school or college kid just hiking balls at a goalie and there’s really no focus on proper step, proper stance, those sorts of things.